 A car accident can happen in a split second.
-One moment you are driving to work or picking up your kids, and the next you are sitting in a damaged vehicle, shaken and unsure of what to do.
-The steps you take in the minutes, hours, and days after a crash can make or break your ability to recover fair compensation for your injuries and losses.
+One moment you’re driving to work, and the next you’re sitting in a damaged vehicle, shaken and unsure of what to do.
+The steps you take in the minutes, hours, and days after a crash are crucial.
+They can make or break your ability to recover fair compensation for your injuries and losses.
+Insurance companies have their own playbook designed to pay you as little as possible.
+This guide gives you yours.
+Here’s exactly what to do to protect your rights and your claim.

 If you have been hurt in a car accident in Springfield or anywhere in Southwest Missouri, contact The Law Office of Chad G. Mann for a free consultation.
 Call (417) 842-8679 to speak directly with an attorney about your case.